joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 In and around your third week, your UX buddy asks you to shadow them for their daily UX activities.
 This is a good primer and a way to get more familiar with product designer workflows.
 You will serve as a second opinion and be included in meetings.

 To highlight some other important places:
-- [ ] Read the [UX department workflow](https://about.gitlab.com/handbook/product/ux/ux-department-workflow/) which is important to get to know which dates matter and to align yourself to our development rhythm.
+- [ ] Read the [Product Design workflow](https://about.gitlab.com/handbook/product/ux/product-design/#product-design-workflow) which is important to get to know.
 - [ ] Read the [design project and documentation](https://gitlab.com/gitlab-org/gitlab-design/blob/master/README.md).
 - [ ] Become familiar with [Pajamas](http://design.gitlab.com), which is our design system where we document all product design decisions and things to help us make those decisions, like [personas](https://about.gitlab.com/handbook/product/personas/).